rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 ```

 In the initial configuration, only `config.vm.box` is set and rest is commented out.
+Read the comments to get an idea of what can be configured for the virtual machine.

 First, we want to perform provisioning with a shell script.
 However, we will not be
 using inline syntax shown in the comments and will be creating a separate shell
 script file instead.
 This is because we want to be prepared to reuse provisioning